Getting More Out of Claude Code (1) — Memory, Skills, and Hooks

 Write a blog post:

-5. Korean uses casual tone, English uses practical tone
+5. Korean uses casual style; English uses a practical tone

 Usage: